Sienna Resources (CVE:SIE) Trading 16.7% Higher – Here’s Why

-Sienna Resources Inc. (CVE:SIE – Get Free Report) rose 16.7% during trading on Wednesday .
+Sienna Resources Inc. (CVE:SIE – Get Free Report)’s share price rose 16.7% during trading on Tuesday .
 The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 104,000 shares traded hands during mid-day trading, a decline of 72% from the average daily volume of 372,669 shares.
+Approximately 104,000 shares were traded during mid-day trading, a decline of 72% from the average daily volume of 372,669 shares.
 The stock had previously closed at C$0.03.

 Sienna Resources Trading Up 16.7 %